 Includes the U.S. government export controls that companies need to abide by when exporting to this country.

-End-Use-Checks An EUC is an on-site verification of a non-U.S. party to a transaction to determine whether the party is a reliable recipient of U.S. items.
-EUCs are conducted as part of BISs licensing process, as well as its compliance program, to determine if items were exported in accordance with a valid BIS authorization or otherwise consistent with the EAR.
-Specifically, an EUC verifies the bona fides of transactions subject to the EAR, to include confirming the legitimacy and reliability of the end use and end user; monitoring compliance with license conditions; and ensuring items are used, re-exported, or transferred (in-country) in accordance with the EAR.
+An EUC is an on-site verification of a non-U.S. party to a transaction to determine whether the party is a reliable recipient of U.S. items.
+EUCs are conducted as part of BIS’s licensing process, as well as its compliance program, to determine if items were exported in accordance with a valid BIS authorization or otherwise consistent with the EAR.
+Specifically, an EUC verifies the bona fides of transactions subject to the EAR, including confirming the legitimacy and reliability of the end-use and end-user; monitoring compliance with license conditions, and ensuring items are used, and re-exported, or transferred (in-country) in accordance with the EAR.
 These checks might be completed prior to the export of items pursuant to a BIS export license in the form of a Pre-License Check (PLC) or following an export from the U.S. during a Post-Shipment Verification (PSV).

-Training BIS also provides a variety of training sessions to U.S. exporters throughout the year.
+BIS also provides a variety of training sessions to U.S. exporters throughout the year.
 These sessions range from one to two-day seminars that focus on the basics of exporting to coverage of more advanced, industry specific topics.
-Interested parties can check This is a best prospect industry sector for this country.
-Includes a market overview and trade data list of upcoming seminars and webinars or reference BIS provided online training.
+The BIS website provides a list of upcoming seminars and webinars, and online trainings.